 1. After divorce, does my share of super need to be transferred to another super fund, or can I withdraw the super as cash?

 The short answer to your first question regarding accessing super is: preserved super benefits remain in the superannuation system unless the individual entitled to the benefit has satisfied a condition of release.
 If you have not satisfied a condition of release, then you cannot access your super benefits.

 Common conditions of release: are retiring AFTER you have reached preservation age (see explanation in next paragraph), or turning 65, or starting a transition-to-retirement pension.
 Depending on the rules of a superannuation fund, another condition of release may be accessing super due to severe financial hardship.

 Your preservation age is the age at which you can access your super benefits, assuming you have retired from the workforce.
 If you were born before July 1960, your preservation age is 55.
 If you were born after June 1964, your preservation age is 60.
 If you were born on a date that falls within the time frame from July 1960 through to June 1964, then your preservation age may be 56, 57,58 or 59 years, depending on your date of birth.
-For more information on preservation age see SuperGuide article Accessing super: What is my preservation age?
+For more information on preservation age see SuperGuide article What age can you access your super (Preservation Age)?

 For more general information on accessing super benefits early, see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits.

 2. What happens to super benefits after a divorce?